 Component 1: Devising (40% of the qualification).
 Coursework: a portfolio covering the creating and developing process and analysis and evaluation of this process (45 marks).
 Practical assessment: a devised performance (15 marks) Teacher assessed, externally moderated.
+There is an opportunity to be assessed as a performer or lighting / sound / costume designer for this component.

 Component 2: Performance from Text (20% of the qualification).
-Students perform in two key extracts from a performance text (48 marks).
+Students perform in / design for two key extracts from a performance text (48 marks).
 Externally assessed by a visiting examiner.
+There is an opportunity to be assessed as a performer or lighting / sound / costume designer for this component.

 Component 3: Theatre Makers in Practice (40% of the qualification).
-1 hour 30 minute written examination.
+1 hour 45 minute written examination.
 Practical exploration and study of one complete text (45 marks) and one live theatre production (15 marks).
 Externally assessed and moderated.

 Term 1: Revising drama skills / techniques and collaborating as an ensemble.
-Component 1 mock assessment and practical exploration of the set text.
+Component 1 mock assessment, practical exploration of the set text and Component 3 preparation.